vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 **List your assets including their sources and licenses.**

 **Describe the implementation of your audio system.**
+An audio source component is attached to the Player object at each level to play the corresponding background sound and the jump sound when the player jumps.
+In the main menu, an audio source component is attached to the Canvas to play the main menu sound.
 **Document the sound style.**

 ## Gameplay Testing